SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

    You can't append a ``String`` or ``Character`` onto an existing ``Character`` variable, because a ``Character`` value can only ever be one character long.

-.. x adding two Strings / a String and a Character / two Characters to make a String
-.. x appending a String or a Character onto a String
-.. x how to construct from length and Character (cf Array)
+..
+TODO: how to construct from length and Character (cf Array)

+.. _Strings_StringInterpolation:

 String Interpolation
 --------------------

-String interpolation enables you to construct a new ``String`` value from constants, variables, literals, and expressions by including their values inside a string literal.
+String interpolation enables you to construct a new ``String`` value from a mix of constants, variables, literals, and expressions by including their values inside a string literal.
-Each item that you insert into the string literal is wrapped by a pair of parentheses, prefixed by a backslash:
+Each item that you insert into the string literal is wrapped in a pair of parentheses, prefixed by a backslash:

 .. testcode:: stringInterpolation